Personal Backup Version 5.2

 The backup will be carried out as described above, but occurring just once a week on the first possible day of the week.

-The number of cycles to be used in the backup schedule can be selected by setting the Count value.
 Depending on your selection, the given number of days or weeks will elapse before the first backup is overwritten.

-Cycles of 7, 14, 21, .. days are a special case in that the destination directory will correspond to the day of the week (ISO 8601): BD01 (08, ..) for Monday, BD02 (09 ,..) for Tuesday, etc.
+Daily backups with cycles of 7, 14, 21, .. days are a special case in that the destination directory will correspond to the day of the week (ISO 8601):

 Backup mode